-If it is necessary to refer an incident to the police, this will be done through contact with the EHASH team, via 101.
+If it is necessary to refer an incident to the police, school will initially seek telephone advice with the EHASH team and if appropriate, report the incident via 101.
 In high schools, it may be appropriate to refer to the school based officer.